Harry-Yates/Harry-Yates/README.md

 San José 18° ☁️ · Stockholm 6° 🌧️

 # 18°
-☁️ **Tonight, partly cloudy with scattered cloud cover, sunrise at 5:44 AM.**
+☁️ **This morning, mostly clear with a few clouds, sunrise at 5:44 AM.**

 **↑** 26° **↓** 17° · Tomorrow: 🌧️ 19°
 Week: ▄▁▇██▇█ (19° to 27°)